 Fulbright Egyptian Student Program – Master’s Degree

 - Bachelor’s degree.
-Minimum of “Good” for applicants in American studies, humanities, and social sciences.
+Minimum of “Good” for applicants in the humanities and social sciences.
 Minimum of “Very Good” for applicants in the sciences.

-- Proof of English Language proficiency.
-Applicants must submit score report for only one of the following tests: (refer to the below table for approved test centers)
+- Proof of English Language proficiency from any of the approved test centers below.
+Applicants must submit a valid score report for only one of the following tests:

 - TOEFL ITP – minimum required score of 550